Betsy DeVos And The High-Stakes Standoff Over Student Loan Forgiveness

 "They would sell junky cars and go out of business," Kvaal explains.
 "And buyers were left with a car that didn't run, and still owing loans to the bank."

-The same thing happened to students who went into debt to buy the college-degree equivalent of a lemon, Kvaal says, and it's an old idea in consumer protection law that, when a seller commits fraud, lenders should also be on the hook.
+The same thing happened to students who went into debt to buy the college-degree equivalent of a lemon, Kvaal says, and it's an old idea in consumer protection law that when a seller commits fraud, lenders should also be on the hook.
 In the case of former for-profit college students who argue they were defrauded, that lender is the U.S. government.

 "If a student takes out a federal loan and that loan is connected with fraud, deceptive statements, illegal conduct," Kvaal says, "then the student has a right to get that loan forgiven."